jayleenli/jayleenli/README.md

 ### Wow a readme 👋
 😄 Pronouns: she/hers
-🧙 Check out my [personal site](https://jayleenli.github.io/) for more detailed info of the stuff I have done
+🧙 Check out my [personal site](https://jayleenli.github.io/) for more detailed info of the stuff I have done.
+Most projects are public but I have a few that are privated for security reasons.
 ⚡ Fun fact: I like turtles

 [![Jayleen's GitHub stats](https://github-readme-stats.vercel.app/api?username=jayleenli&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)